useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    :tools: TOOL_SN
    :si: yes

-   .. error:: Meta-data missing
+   .. fault:: Meta-data missing
       :id: ER_SN_LAY_META_MIS

       Needed meta-data is not part of the final representation in the doctree and so later HTML/PDF build

-   .. error:: Wrong meta-data is used
+   .. fault:: Wrong meta-data is used
       :id: ER_SN_LAY_META_WRONG

       Sphinx-Needs is adding wrong Meta-Data to the final doctree-layout